mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

     http(s)://d1fc8wv8zag5ca.cloudfront.net/0/sp.js

 where 0 is the semantic MAJOR version.
-If you prefer, you can use this URI path and then get new features and bug fixes "for free" as we roll-out MINOR and PATCH updates to the tracker.
-Any breaking changes will mean a new MAJOR version, which will be hosted on `/1/sp.js`, i.e. won't break your existing installation.
+If you prefer, you can use this URI path and then get new features and bug fixes automatically as we roll-out MINOR and PATCH updates to the tracker.
+Any breaking changes will mean a new MAJOR version, which will be hosted on `/1/sp.js`, i.e. it won't break your existing installation.

 <h2><a name="help">6.
 Getting help</a></h2>